Courier-Package-Manager/Courier/README.md

 ```
  > Download via https or ssh (or gh)
 ```
-git checkout master
+git checkout stable
 ```
- > Navigate to the master branch if downloading from a seperate branch
+ > Navigate to the stable branch if downloading from a seperate branch
 ```
 make install
 ```